 With the passage of time and advancement in business technology, digital marketing services are becoming the forefront channel for businesses to promote themselves and acquire new customer’s.

 From a small 15 person company to enterprises with over 5000 employees, digital marketing has become ever essential.

 As digital marketing continues to introduce new terms as a CMO you can’t be outdated and left behind.

-Here is the list of 100+ essential Marketing Performance Terms every CMO should know to stay on top of digital marketing.
+List of 100+ Marketing Performance Terms every CMO should know to stay on top of digital marketing

 1 – ARPU

 ARPU stands for Average Revenue Per User.
 It is calculated by dividing the entire revenue in a specific time with the sum of all the active users.

 Abandon Rate is the percentage of customers that abandons or withdraws their shopping cart, before purchase.

 3 – Accepted/Delivered Rate

 Accepted/Delivered Rate is the number of successful email delivery received by subtracting bounced emails from the sent emails.